-When the iPad 3 is stuck in recovery mode and won't restore, you need to attempt to restore the device in DFU mode.
+When your ipad stuck in recovery mode and itunes won't recognize, you need to attempt to restore the device in DFU mode.
 Once the device enters the DFU mode, you can restore it using iTunes.

 Step 1: Connect your device with the system on which iTunes is installed.
 Then use the steps below to put the iPad in DFU mode.